-The complete guide to charging your BMW i3, covering range, charging times, costs and more.
+The complete guide to charging your BMW i3, covering range, charging cost, charging time and more.

 |3.7kW charging point||6-7 hours||9-10 hours|